GerritCodeReview/plugins_lfs/src/main/resources/Documentation/rest-api.md

 ## Get project configuration

-_GET /projects/project_name/@PLUGIN@:config_
+_GET /projects/project_name/@PLUGIN@:config-project_

-Gets the LFS configuration for the specified project.
+Gets the LFS configuration for a specified project.

 ```
-  GET /projects/myproject/@PLUGIN@:config HTTP/1.0
+  GET /projects/myproject/@PLUGIN@:config-project HTTP/1.0
 ```

-As response an [LfsConfigInfo](#lfs-config-info) entity is returned that describes the LFS configuration for the project.
+As response an [LfsProjectConfigInfo](#lfs-project-config-info) entity is returned that describes the LFS configuration for the project.

 ```
   HTTP/1.1 200 OK